AyumiShiga/bms-samples-ios-hellopush/README.md

 Before you start, make sure you have the following:

 - A [Bluemix](http://bluemix.net) account.
 - APNs enabled push certificate (.p12 file) and the certificate password for your sandbox environment.
-For information about how to obtain a p.12 certificate, see the [configuring credentials for a notification provider](https://www.ng.bluemix.net/docs/services/mobilepush/index.html#push_provider) section in the Push documentation.
+For information about how to obtain a p.12 certificate, see the [configuring credentials for Apple push notifications (APNs)](https://www.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) section in the Push documentation.

 ### Download the helloPush sample
 Clone the sample from Github with the following command: